ScottG489/metadiff-ui/README.md

 3. Run the image with the path to your local repository mounted where the code would normally be cloned to

 Note that you'll need to comment out the `git clone` in the build otherwise it will fail since you've mounted a directory there
+You'll also want to comment out the prod deploy steps (everything after `run-test.sh` is run)